Create a college society event invite - online

-An online college society event invitation, also know as an digital invitation or a paperless invitation, is a web version of a traditional college society event invite.
-It allows you to quickly create and share a baby shower invitation to your guest-list.
+An online college society event invitation, also known as a digital invitation or a paperless invitation, is a web version of a traditional college society event invite.
+It allows you to quickly create and share a baby shower invitation with your guest-list.

 Why create an online college society event invitation?